veorq/misc/STUDENTS.md

 To help get higher quality code, use static code analyzers and code formatters.
-For example, pylint and pep8 for Python, gofmt for Go, and for C(++), valgrind, flawfinder, clang-format, clang's address sanitizer.
+For example, pylint and pep8 for Python, gofmt for Go, and for C(++), valgrind, flawfinder, clang-format, clang's address sanitizer, to name but a few.

 Last but not least, we'll use git.
-Make sure you're familiar with the basic commands, in particular with the branching and merging commands and their underlying operations.
-The [Git book](https://git-scm.com/book/en/v2) is your friend.
-Also, we'll try to follow best practices as long as it makes sense.
-For example, working on dedicated branches to implement new features and avoid committing to master.
+Make sure you're familiar with the basic concepts and commands of git, as described in the [Git book](https://git-scm.com/book/en/v2).
+As you'll find, we'll try to follow some [best practices](https://sethrobertson.github.io/GitBestPractices/) as long as they makes sense in our project.

 ### Writing

-Write in English; be it reports, comments in your code, or variable names.
+Please write in *English*; be it reports, comments in your code, or variable names.
 If like me your native language is French, online discussions on Slack or IRC can be in French.
 Long emails, however, should be written in English in order to be shared, if needed, with non-French speakers.

-The learn the basics of good writing, read [*The Elements of Style*](http://www.crockford.com/wrrrld/style.html).
+The learn the basics of good writing, I recommend [*The Elements of Style*](http://www.crockford.com/wrrrld/style.html).
 It's a quick and easy read, yet a goldmine.
-To further improve your English, read William Zinsser's [*On Writing Well*](https://www.amazon.com/Writing-Well-Classic-Guide-Nonfiction/dp/0060891548/), another classic.
+To further improve your English, check William Zinsser's [*On
+Writing
+Well*](https://www.amazon.com/Writing-Well-Classic-Guide-Nonfiction/dp/0060891548/),
+another classic.
 You'll find a PDF